"What if my child has trouble focusing or sitting still?"

 In our Accelerated Lesson Program, there will be other students present (typically 3 to 4 per class).
 However, each student is taught individually and works directly with a teacher.
 Because all students work with headphones, the lessons are quiet and private, and there is no pressure to play in front of others.
 Our program is specifically designed to help students progress faster and with stronger reading skills by incorporating instructor-monitored practice into each lesson.

-Why do kids progress faster in the Lesson Program for Piano & Strings?
-How can "group" be better than "private" instruction?
+Why do kids progress faster in the Accelerated Lesson Program for Piano & Strings?
+How can this be better than "private" instruction?

-It's true...our students do progress faster in our group Lesson Programs than they do in Private lessons.
+It's true...our students do progress faster in our Accelerated Lesson Program than they do in private lessons.
+And, to be clear, this is not traditional group instruction.
+Our lessons are individualized, and tailored to the student, with each student receiving lots of personal attention.
 Most students complete their lesson books in half the time they would with traditional private instruction.
 The key to the "accelerated" part is the lesson length and teaching style.

 Second, each weekly class is 60 minutes.
 The longer session allows for time to learn plenty of new music and practice it during the lesson.
 When a new song is completely mastered, it's listed on the student's assignment page for rehearsal at home, and we move forward to a new song!